 Having visited Sonoma on our recent California road trip, we put together this guide with our favourite experiences and top recommendations to help you plan your road trip around Sonoma County.

 Sonoma County spans an area of 1,768 square miles (4,580 km2) and consists of three main regions:

 - Pacific Coastline and Sea Villages to the west,

-- Redwoods and Rivers in the center, and
+- Redwoods and Rivers in the centre, and

 - Valleys and Vineyards to the east.